Pneumonia is one of the most common causes of death worldwide.

 Pneumonia develops when

-Usually pneumonia starts after organisms are inhaled into the lungs, but sometimes the infection is carried to the lungs by the bloodstream or organisms move to the lungs directly from a nearby infection.
+Usually pneumonia starts after microorganisms are inhaled (aspirated) from the upper airways into the lungs, but sometimes the infection is caused by an imbalance in the microorganisms in the airways and lungs or by microorganisms that are inhaled from the air, carried to the lungs by the bloodstream, or invade the lungs directly from a nearby site of infection.

-Health care–associated pneumonia, which is an infection acquired in a health care setting other than the hospital, such as a nursing home or dialysis center
+Health care–associated pneumonia, which is an infection acquired in a health care setting other than the hospital, such as a nursing home or dialysis center, is considered a subset of community-acquired pneumonia because these people are likely to have pneumonia that is caused by the same organisms that are likely to infect other people living in the community .

 Other categories of pneumonia include

-Aspiration pneumonia,which occurs when particles (for example, saliva, food, or vomit) from the mouth are inhaled and are not cleared from the lungs.
-Aspiration pneumonia can occur in people with swallowing difficulties, such as people who have had strokes, and in people with decreased level of consciousness due to sedating drugs, alcohol, or other reasons
+Aspiration pneumonia Aspiration Pneumonia and Chemical Pneumonitis Aspiration pneumonia is lung infection caused by inhaling mouth secretions, stomach contents, or both.
+Chemical pneumonitis is lung irritation caused by inhalation of substances irritating or... read more , which occurs when larger volumes or particles (for example, saliva, food, or vomit) are aspirated and are not cleared from the lungs.
+Aspiration pneumonia can occur in people with swallowing difficulties, such as people who have had strokes, and in people with decreased level of consciousness due to sedating drugs, alcohol, or other reasons.

-"Walking" pneumonia is a nonmedical term used to describe a mild case of community-acquired pneumonia that does not require bedrest or hospitalization.
+"Walking" pneumonia is a nonmedical term used to describe a mild case of community-acquired pneumonia Community-Acquired Pneumonia Community-acquired pneumonia is lung infection that develops in people who are not patients in a hospital, usually in people with normal (competent) immune systems, or in those who are immunocompromised... read more that does not require bedrest or hospitalization.
 Some people might even feel well enough to go to work and participate in other daily activities.

-Another critical feature is whether the pneumonia occurs in a healthy person or in someone who has an impaired immune system.
+Another critical feature is whether the pneumonia occurs in a healthy person or in someone who has an impaired immune system Pneumonia in Immunocompromised People Pneumonia is infection of the lungs.
+Pneumonia in people whose immune system is weakened or impaired (for example, by acquired immunodeficiency syndrome [AIDS], cancer, organ transplantation... read more .
 A person who has an impaired immune system is far more likely to contract pneumonia, including pneumonia caused by unusual bacteria and viruses and even fungi or parasites.
 Also, a person whose immune system is impaired may not respond as well to treatment as someone whose immune system is healthy.
 People who may have an impaired immune system include those who

-Have certain diseases, such as AIDS or various types of cancer
+Have certain diseases, such as acquired immunodeficiency syndrome (AIDS) or various types of cancer

 Have an undeveloped immune system, as is the case of infants and toddlers

-Have an immune system that is worn down by severe illness, as is often the case with older people
+Have an immune system that is impaired by severe illness

 The most common symptom of pneumonia is